chromeos/video-decode-encode-demo/README.md

 ## About
 The aim of this project is to:
  * Demonstrate a workaround for the "frame-dropping problem" (see below)
- * Demonstrate synchronizing multiple video track playback using a single main audio track
+ * Demonstrate synchronizing playback of multiple video tracks using a single main audio track
  * Provide proof-of-concept code showing that the Android APIs provide building blocks that can be used for performant video transcoding
- * Offer some open-source approaches to some transcoding tasks

 The demo app decodes 4, 30-second 1080p video streams without frame-dropping via a SurfaceTexture.
 A simple GL filter (Sepia) is provided as well as sample export/encoding code.